 If the cancer has certain genetic features, doctors may also prescribe targeted drugs, which are designed to eliminate cancer cells while sparing healthy tissue.

 Chemotherapy for acute lymphoblastic leukemia almost always includes a combination of medications.
 Conventional treatment involves giving chemotherapy in three phases—induction, consolidation, and maintenance.
 This treatment regimen often involves high doses of drugs.

-If this regimen may be too strong for you because of other health conditions, doctors can modify the treatment.
+This regimen may be too strong for you because of other health conditions.
+In that case, doctors can modify the treatment.
 Some people find certain combinations of chemotherapy more tolerable than others.

 For these approaches, doctors usually combine several chemotherapy drugs during the first few days of a treatment cycle—a three or four week period—with additional chemotherapy drugs given during the in-between days.
 Treatment is given in an outpatient setting and can last for six months or longer.

 Often, doctors perform screening lumbar punctures during treatment because some of the chemotherapy drugs are injected in the lower spine.
 This approach, called intrathecal chemotherapy, is used to prevent acute lymphoblastic leukemia from spreading to the central nervous system—the brain and spinal cord.

 Induction chemotherapy is the first phase of conventional chemotherapy treatment for acute lymphoblastic leukemia.
 People usually receive the treatment while in the hospital, through a vein with intravenous (IV) infusion.

 Chemotherapy is given for a few hours a day, sometimes several days a week, over the course of several weeks.
 During this initial phase, people are often hospitalized for several weeks to manage complications from the leukemia or side effects of the treatment.